You can’t call yourself an ally if you post photos of you kissing your mates

 I don’t even need to tell you that girls who like girls are constantly sexualised.
 “Lesbian” is the most searched-for porn category; every other message on dating apps seems to be just couples looking for a threesome; and straight men call us “hot” simply because we like who we like.
 I hate to break it to you men, but kind of the whole point of being a gay woman is that we don’t like you – our sexuality doesn’t exist just to turn you on.

-For some people, trying out kissing other girls, including their mates, is an important step in them realising their sexuality – I’m not saying you can’t explore and do this.
-But the issue is with straight people doing it performatively and looking for attention from doing it – such as choosing to post it on your Instagram story, or in a TikTok.
+For some people, trying out kissing other girls – including their mates – is an important step in them realising their sexuality – I’m not saying you can’t explore and do this, it’s obviously fine if you’re both down for it.
+But the issue is with straight people doing it performatively and looking for attention from doing it – such as choosing to post it on your Instagram story, or for a TikTok trend.

 Exploring your sexuality is something that’s incredibly difficult and personal.
-I don’t know a single LGBTQ+ person who would have taken a picture of it and spread it around their social media accounts – let alone captioning it “two best friends kissing in a room” for a TikTok trend.
+I don’t know a single LGBTQ+ person who would have taken a picture of it and spread it around their social media accounts – let alone captioning it “two best friends kissing in a room” for a TikTok.
+Our sexuality isn’t a trend.

 You’re not kissing your straight mate because you’re attracted to her and want to be with her in that way, and to pretend you are just completely disregards the genuine feelings that queer women have for other women.
 Not to mention, for a gay woman to post pictures kissing another girl on social media, that means she’s first had to go through the long, emotional and sometimes dangerous process of coming out to her friends and family.